From Quant to Equity Research Associate: Do Androids Dream of Electric Sheep?

 I also benefited by focusing on teams that covered complementary industries.

-I had a Physics and Biomechanical Engineering background, so I went for healthcare and biotechnology research teams where it was easier to tell my story.
+I had a Physics and Biomechanical Engineering background, so I went for biotech equity research teams where it was easier to tell my story.

 Q: And speaking of that, what was your story?